tldrafael/ManipulateFacialAttributesUsingVAE/README.md

 This project used the [CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) dataset.

-Besides, as said in [Architecture](#architecture), the solution uses the face masks during training.
-Although they will be not needed during prediction.
-To extract the masks, I used the projec [face-parsing.PyTorch](https://github.com/zllrunning/face-parsing.PyTorch).
+Besides, as said in the [Architecture](#the-architecture-solution) session, the solution uses face masks during training.
+Although they are not required during prediction.
+For the masks extraction, I used the project [face-parsing.PyTorch](https://github.com/zllrunning/face-parsing.PyTorch).
 The masks data are available for downloading [here](https://drive.google.com/file/d/1BJsxPWnBWxYWHRqMrhjBj3f324SHhBQp/view?usp=sharing).

 ## Training